Entropy Production for Discrete-Time Markov Processes: Summary and Discussion

 In this paper, we discussed entropy production for discrete-time Markov processes.
 In previous studies of stochastic thermodynamics, the entropy production is often discussed based on a continuous-time master equation.
 However, considering applications to information-theoretic systems that have been actively studied in recent years, such as neural networks and time-series data analysis, it is necessary to derive formulas for the entropy production for use as a measure of irreversibility in discrete-time stochastic dynamics.
 However, there have not been many studies of discrete-time systems, these studies have used multiple definitions of entropy production without drawing any distinctions between them.
 Therefore, in this study, we have explicitly distinguished and discussed the multiple definitions of entropy production that have been used in previous studies of discrete-time Markov processes.

-First, we defined backward entropy production and time-reversed entropy production that satisfy the condition of non-negativity in single systems, and we showed that they are equal in the steady state and in the continuous-time limit.
-We also discussed the implications of backward entropy production and time-reversed entropy production, using a two-dimensional Gaussian distribution as an example.
-Backward entropy production represents the difference between the posterior distribution and the transition probability of the inverse process at time $t$ based on Bayesian inference, and time-reversed entropy production represents the degree of violation of the detailed balance.
-Next, we defined backward total entropy production, time-reversed total entropy production, backward partial entropy production, time-reversed partial entropy production, backward marginal entropy production, time-reversed marginal entropy production, backward conditional entropy production, and time-reversed conditional entropy production as properties that satisfy non-negativity in composite systems.
+First, we defined entropy production and dissipation function that satisfy the condition of non-negativity in single systems, and we showed that they are equal in the steady state and in the continuous-time limit.
+We also discussed the implications of entropy production and dissipation function, using a two-dimensional Gaussian distribution as an example.
+We revisited the implications, which were also discussed in previous studies, and obtained different interpretations the entropy production represents the difference between the posterior distribution based on Bayesian inference and the transition probability of the backward process, and dissipation function represents the degree of violation of the detailed balance.
+Next, we defined total entropy production, total dissipation function, partial entropy production, partial dissipation function, marginal entropy production, marginal dissipation function, conditional entropy production, and conditional dissipation function that satisfy non-negativity in composite systems.

 Previous studies have considered various decomposition of entropy production.
-In this paper, we have provided backward and time-reversed definitions of thermodynamic, information-thermodynamic and information-theoretic decomposition of entropy production.
-The definitions of thermodynamic and information-thermodynamic decomposition were used to derive inequalities known as the second law of thermodynamics and the second law of information thermodynamics, respectively.
+In this paper, we we classify these decompositions as thermodynamic, information-thermodynamic and information-theoretic decomposition, and derive them for the entropy production and dissipation function.
+Thermodynamic and information-thermodynamic decomposition were used to derive inequalities known as the second law of thermodynamics and the second law of information thermodynamics, respectively.